-PED 101 Concepts of Physical Activity (3) i, ii, iii.
+PED 101 Concepts of Physical Activity (3) F, Sp, Su.
 Develops knowledge and skill in obtaining optimal health fitness through nutrition, stress management, cardiorespiratory endurance, recognition of risk factors for heart disease, and musculoskeletal development.
 Two hours lecture, two hours lab.
 Students must enroll in the lecture and one of the following seven PED 101 labs: